jdbalsero/personal-dashboard/README.md

 Dashboard contains basically 3 widgets:

 - **Live Weather Widget:** Allows you to check the real time weather conditions from OpenWeatherMap API on your actual location (you need to allow access to your location) or just simply search for weather conditions in specific locations around the world.
 - **News Widget:** Allows you to check top-headlines from news divided by certain categories (general category is selected by default), you can change the category in the dropdown to check any other news.
 If you like you can also choose any new for more information.
+It was developed using information from GNews API.
 - **Tasks Widget:** Allows you to create To Do Tasks and simply mark them as completed whenever you finished the selected task.
 You can also delete any task in your list.
 - **Calendar Widget:** An additional widget (created with a brief and general implementation of react big calendar) that allows you to manage your personal calendar adding some events at specific dates and times, and also see them through the personalized calendar.